oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ![Screenshot of terminal output](./images/wallet-status-2.png " ")

 The last time we ran this status check the value was **NOT AVAILABLE**.
 It has now evolved to **`OPEN_NO_MASTER_KEY`** since we are yet to set the key.
-As a result, while CDB1 & PDB1 both have the wallet open, there is no master key
+As a result, while CDB1 and PDB1 both have the wallet open, there is no master key

 5. Check the Wallet Status For CDB2